njmulsqb/njmulsqb.github.io/_posts/2022-04-10-the-100daysofhacking-challenge.md

   - Bug Hunting
 author: "Najam Ul Saqib"
 comments: true
-description: "In this post, I discussed my experiences with #100DaysOfHacking challenge."
+description: "In this post, I discussed my experiences with #100DaysOfHacking challenge.
+How I went through the challenge?
+What were the issues I faced?
+How successful it was?"
 ---

 # How it all started?